lixujin1999/TFF-Former/README.md

 ### 2.1&nbsp; Data Acquisition

-The data acquisition and preprocessing procedures are consistent for all three tasks.
-EEG data are recorded using the SynAmp2 system (Neuroscan, Australia) with 64-channel Ag/AgCl electrodes placed according to the international 10/20 system, with a sampling rate of 1000 Hz.
-All the electrodes with an impedance of 10 kΩ or lower are referenced to the vertex and grounded on the AFz channel.

-Wang, Y., Chen, X., Gao, X., & Gao, S. (2016).
-A benchmark dataset for SSVEP-based brain–computer interfaces.
-IEEE Transactions on Neural Systems and Rehabilitation Engineering, 25(10), 1746-1752.
+The proposed TFF-Former are validated on two EEG datasets: 1 ) self-collected RSVP dataset.
+2 ) the benchmark dataset for SSVEP tasks.

+RSVP Dataset: The experiment included 31 participants (19 males and 12 females; aged 24.9 ± 2.8, 28 right-handed).
+The visual stimuli for our experiment included 1,400 images (500×500 pixels) from the scene and object database published by MIT CSAIL.
+These images were divided into target images with pedestrians and non-target images without pedestrians.
+Images were randomly presented at a frequency of 10 Hz, where the probability of the target image appearance was 4%.
+Each experimental session had 10 blocks, and each block contained 1400 images, divided into 14 sequences.

+Benchmark Dataset: This SSVEP dataset has 35 subjects (17 females, aged 17-34 years), including 40 targets.
+The 40 targets were  coded using the JFPM method.
+The frequencies range from 8 Hz to 15.8 Hz with an interval of 0.2 Hz, and the phase difference between two adjacent targets was 0.5 𝜋.
+For each subject, the experiment included 6 blocks, and each block contained 40 trials corresponding to all targets indicated once in random order.
+In the public dataset, the trial length of 6 s includes 0.5 s before stimulus onset, 5 s for stimulation, and 0.5 s after stimulus offset.

 ### 2.2&nbsp; Data Preprocessing

-The collected EEG data are downsampled to 250 Hz.
-Subsequently, a linear phase 3-order Butterworth filter with a bandpass ranging from 0.5 to 15 Hz is applied to the signal to eliminate slow drift and high-frequency noise and prevent delay distortions.
-Next, the preprocessed data from each block are segmented into EEG trials.
-Each trial consists of 1-second EEG data starting from the stimulation onset to 1000 milliseconds (0 s to 1 s) after the stimulation onset.
-For each trial, data are normalized to zero mean and variance one.
-The subsequent analysis and classification of EEG signals rely on these segmented EEG trials (samples).
+In the preprocessing stage, the RSVP dataset were down-sampled to 250 Hz.
+After that, a linear phase 3-order ButterWorth filter with a bandpass between 0.5 and 15 Hz is used to filter the signal to remove slow drift and high-frequency noise and prevent delay distortions.
+Then the preprocessed data of each block were segmented into EEG trials each containing 1 second EEG data.
+For each trial, data was normalized to zero mean andvariance one.
+The subsequent analysis and classification of EEG were based on these segmented EEG trials (samples).
+According to our experimental paradigm, each subject had 10 (blocks) ×1400 (trials) EEG samples per session, where 560 are target samples and the rest are non-target samples.
+The SSVEP recordings were passed through a Chebyshev Type I band-pass filter with the range of 8 Hz to 90 Hz.
+We applied a notch filter at 50 Hz to remove the common powerline noise and also normalized each trial to zero mean and variance one.
+We used data from 0.64 to 2.64 seconds in each trial which contains 500 sampling points.

 ## 3&nbsp; Train

-The TSformer-SA is optimized using the two-stage training strategy.
-The data from existing subjects are first utilized to pretrain the TSformer in advance and the data from new test subject are used to only fine-tune the subjectspecific adapter in the fine-tuning stage.
+The TSformer-SA is trained by minimizing the cross-entropy loss function.
+Adam optimizer is adopted for model optimization and the learning rate is 0.0005 in RSVP task and 0.001 in SSVEP task with a 20% decrease every 40 epochs.
+The L2 regularization is adopted, and the weight decay coefficient is 0.01.
+In SSVEP task we also used label smoothing regularization with 𝜖 = 0.005.
+The batch size is set to 64 and the maximum number of training epochs is set to 100.

 ### 3.1&nbsp; RSVP Task